Scholarship of Teaching and Learning Awards

 Emerging SoTL Scholars Grant Program

 Just starting with SoTL?
 This 24-month cohort-based program is designed to lead you through the development of a SoTL project from start to finish.
 Emerging SoTL Scholars will be eligible for up to $1500 to get started with their research, and support will include regular gatherings and two annual retreats that offer group and individualized support in refining the research question, designing the study, applying for ethics approval, collecting and analyzing data, and disseminating findings in a peer-reviewed publication.
-The first retreat will take place on June 24-25, 2019.

 Experienced SoTL Scholars Grant Program